alexeykiselev/WavesFinality/white_paper/WavesFinality.typ

 == How Generator Commitment Works

-To become a generator on the Waves blockchain, an account must have a sufficient balance and issue a _Generation Commitment Transaction_.
-This transaction specifies two key parameters: the start height and the end height of the commitment.
+To become a generator on the Waves blockchain, an account must hold a sufficient balance and issue a _Generation Commitment Transaction_.
+This transaction specifies two key parameters: the start height and the duration of the commitment.
 - The _start height_ allows generators to submit their commitment transaction in advance.
-- The _end height_ enforces a mandatory renewal of commitments, ensuring that inactive or unreachable generators are eventually excluded from the generation process.
+- The _duration_ enforces mandatory renewal of commitments, ensuring that inactive or unreachable generators are eventually excluded from the generation process.

-Additionally, the duration of a commitment is bounded by configurable _lower_ and _upper_ limits.
+The _duration_ parameter can be defined either explicitly or implicitly.
+In the former case, the duration is specified within bounds defined by _lower_ and _upper_ limits.
+In the latter case, the duration is fixed and constant for all commitments.

 == Models

-We evaluate two models for the expiration and renewal of generator commitments:
+We evaluate three models for the expiration and renewal of generator commitments:

-=== Synchronized Commitments Model
++ Synchronized Commitments Model \

-This model naturally emerges at the moment of the introduction of the commitment mechanism.
-Since the new functionality will be activated at a specific block height, all active generators will issue their first commitments simultaneously.
-Therefore, all initial commitment periods will start at the same height.
+  This model naturally emerges at the moment the commitment mechanism is introduced.
+Since the new functionality is activated at a specific block height, all active generators issue their first commitments to start at the same height, but with varying durations.

-=== Randomized Commitment Starts Model
++ Randomized Commitment Start Model \

-Over time, the initial synchronization will blur as:
+  Over time, the initial synchronization degrades as:
   - New generators join and issue commitments at arbitrary times.
-- Existing generators may miss commitment renewal deadlines and later re-commit asynchronously.
+  - Existing generators may miss renewal deadlines and re-commit asynchronously.

-This results in a model where commitment start times become naturally randomized across the set of generators.
+  As a result, commitment start times become naturally randomized across the generator set.

-In the following sections, we will analyze how these models impact the restoration of independent finality in the event of a long-term network split.
++ Synchronized, Equal-Duration Commitments Model \
+  In this model, all generators commit at the same start height and use the same fixed commitment duration.
+However, some may renew in advance while others may not, leading to divergence in expiration after a chain split.

 == Model Explanation

-After the network split, the Generators Set is divided into two partitions: $P_1(t)$ and $P_2(t)$.
+After the network split, the generator set is divided into two partitions: $P_1(t)$ and $P_2(t)$.
-The number of generators present on both forks after time $t$ is given by:
+The number of generators active on both forks at time $t$ is given by:

-#todo[Fix formula:$I(t) = |P_1(t)  P_2(t)|$]
+$ I(t) = |P_1(t) inter P_2(t)| $

 Finality becomes possible if:

-$I(t) < (1 - f) dot N$
+$ I(t) < (1 - f) dot N $

 where:
 - $f$ is the required fraction for finality (e.g., $f = frac(2, 3)$ in Waves).
 - $N$ is the total number of generators.

-Once the intersection drops below $frac(1,3)$ of generators, the forks become independent in terms of finality, meaning that each can safely finalize its own chain.
+Once the intersection falls below $frac(1, 3)$ of the generators, the forks become independent in terms of finality, meaning that each can safely finalize its own chain.
+From this point on, rejoining the forks becomes impossible under the finality rules.

-Both models will be evaluated using a dataset of real MainNet generator balances as of March 2025.
+All models are evaluated using a dataset of real MainNet generator balances as of March 2025.
 This dataset is provided in the `mainnet.generators.parquet` file.

 == Synchronized Commitments Model

+All generators commit at block height 0, but the commitment duration is randomly selected between 10,000 and 20,000 blocks.

 #figure(
   image("probability_1.png", width: 100%),
-  caption: [],
-)
+  caption: [Probability to Regain Independent Finality (Synchronized Commitments, Random Split)], )

 #figure(
   image("decay_1.png", width: 100%),
-  caption: [],
-)
+  caption: [Decay of Shared Stake Over Time (Synchronized Commitments, Random Split)], )

+The model shows that independent finality is achieved with 95% confidence after approximately 15,000 blocks, or about 11 days from the start of the split.

-== Randomized Commitment Starts Model
+== Randomized Commitment Start Model

+Generators commit at random block heights, with commitment durations randomly selected between 10,000 and 20,000 blocks.

 #figure(
   image("probability_2.png", width: 100%),
-  caption: [],
-)
+  caption: [Probability to Regain Independent Finality (Randomized Starts)], )

 #figure(
   image("decay_2.png", width: 100%),
-  caption: [],
-)
+  caption: [Decay of Shared Stake Over Time (Randomized Starts)], )

+In this setup, independent finality is achieved after approximately 13,000 blocks, or about 9 days, with 95% confidence.

-== Synchronized, Equal-Length Commitments Model
+== Synchronized, Equal-Duration Commitments Model

-In this model all commitments have the same constant duration ($D$) and all generators start their generation periods at the same time.
+In this model, all generators begin their generation periods at the same time, and each commitment has the same fixed duration ($D = 10000$ blocks).
-This model introduces the binary variation of in expiration times:
+The variation arises from whether or not a generator has renewed its commitment before the network split:
 - If the generator renewed for the next period, it's generation commitment expires in $2D$
 - If not renewed it expires in $D$

 #figure(
   image("probability_3.png", width: 100%),
-  caption: [],
-)
+  caption: [Probability to Regain Finality (Equal Commitments with Probabilistic Renewal)], )

 #figure(
   image("decay_3.png", width: 100%),
-  caption: [],
-)
+  caption: [Decay of Shared Stake Over Time (Equal Commitments with Probabilistic Renewal)], )

+The simulation shows that independent finality is achieved after approximately 16,000 blocks, or about 11 days.

-= Conclusion and Future Work
+= Conclusion

-== Summary of Results
-#todo[Write the concluding summary of the paper.]

-== Roadmap for Deployment
-#todo[Outline the development and deployment roadmap.]
+In this paper, we proposed a protocol extension to the Waves blockchain that introduces _Deterministic Finality_ while preserving the system’s core properties of liveness and decentralization.

+By incorporating an explicit Generator Set and a lightweight endorsement mechanism, the protocol allows nodes to reliably track validator participation and determine finality based on observed consensus rather than heuristics or probabilistic estimates.
+This design enables block finalization within one or two blocks in typical scenarios, significantly improving user confidence and integration safety for applications built on Waves.

+To ensure robustness in adverse conditions such as long-term network splits, we modeled the behavior of generator commitments and demonstrated through simulation that finality can be independently re-established in each fork once outdated commitments expire.
+We evaluated three commitment renewal models—synchronized, randomized, and synchronized with equal durations—and showed that the system recovers finality predictably within days in all cases.

+The protocol is designed to be backward compatible and failsafe: when the Generator Set is absent the blockchain reverts to its original probabilistic behavior without risk of consensus failure.

+Overall, the proposed enhancements significantly improve the finality guarantees of the Waves blockchain while maintaining its performance, openness, and adaptability to real-world network conditions.